SaadiIftikhar/Smartfrog-Canary/README.md

 python --version
 ```

-### 3: Download and Install VSCode (Optional as you can run the command through command prompt)
+### 3: Download and Install VSCode (Optional as you can run the command through commands prompt)

 1. Visit the VSCode website (https://code.visualstudio.com/) and download the latest version.
 2. Install and open VSCode.